 - Step 1 Make sure that the Cisco Wireless Controller DS port is connected to the network.
 Use the procedure for CLI or web-browser interface as described in the appropriate Cisco Wireless Controller guide. - a.
 Make sure that access points have Layer 3 connectivity to the Cisco Wireless Controller Management and AP-Manager Interface. - b.
 Configure the switch to which your access point is to attach.
 See the Cisco Wireless Controller Configuration Guide for the release you are using, for additional information. - c.
-Set the Cisco Wireless Controller as the primary so that new access points always join with it. - d.
+Set the Cisco Wireless Controller as the master so that new access points always join with it.

+d.
 Make sure DHCP is enabled on the network.
 The access point must receive its IP address through DHCP.

-An 802.11ax Cisco AP will be assigned an IP address from the DHCP server only if a default router (gateway) is configured on the DHCP server (enabling the AP to receive its gateway IP address) and the gateway ARP is resolved.

-- e.
-CAPWAP UDP ports (5246 and 5247) must not be blocked in the network. - f.
+- An 802.11ax Cisco AP will be assigned an IP address from the DHCP server only if a default router (gateway) is configured on the DHCP server (enabling the AP to receive its gateway IP address) and the gateway ARP is resolved. - e.
+CAPWAP UDP ports must not be blocked in the network. - f.
 The access point must be able to find the IP address of the controller.
 This can be accomplished using DHCP, DNS, or IP subnet broadcast.
 This guide describes the DHCP method to convey the controller IP address.
 For other methods, refer to the product documentation.
-See also the "Configuring DHCP Option 43" section on page 20 for more information.
+See also the "Configuring DHCP Option 43" section on page 33 for more information.

-The access point requires a gigabit Ethernet (GbE) link to prevent the Ethernet port from becoming a bottleneck for traffic because wireless traffic speeds exceed transmit speeds of a 10/100 Ethernet port.

-Step 2 Power up the access point.
-See Grounding the Access Point, page 16.

-a.
-As the AP attempts to connect to the controller, the status LED alternates between red and green.
-This can take up to five minutes.
+- The access point requires a gigabit Ethernet (GbE) link to prevent the Ethernet port from becoming a bottleneck for traffic because wireless traffic speeds exceed transmit speeds of a 10/100 Ethernet port. - Step 2 For C9130AXI, proceed to Step 3.
+For C9130AXE, connect the antennas to the AP before powering the AP up.
+Enabling the AP radios without connecting the antennas can result in damage to the AP. - Step 3 Apply power to the access point.
+See Grounding the Access Point, page 28. - a.
+As the access point attempts to connect to the controller, the LED cycles through a green, red, and off sequence, which can take up to 5 minutes.

-- Note If the AP remains in this mode for more than five minutes, it indicates that the AP is unable to find the primary Cisco Wireless Controller.
-Check the connection between the access point and the Cisco Wireless Controller and be sure that they are on the same subnet. - b.
+If the access point remains in this mode for more than five minutes, the access point is unable to find the Master Cisco Wireless Controller.
+Check the connection between the access point and the Cisco Wireless Controller and be sure that they are on the same subnet.

+- b.
 If the access point shuts down, check the power source. - c.
 After the access point finds the Cisco Wireless Controller, it attempts to download the new operating system code if the access point code version differs from the Cisco Wireless Controller code version.
 While this is happening, the Status LED blinks blue. - d.
-If the operating system download is successful, the access point reboots. - Step 3 Configure the access point if required.
-Use the controller CLI, controller GUI, or Cisco DNA Center to customize the access-point-specific 802.11ax network settings. - Step 4 If the pre-installation configuration is successful, the Status LED is green indicating normal operation.
-Disconnect the access point and mount it at the location at which you intend to deploy it on the wireless network. - Step 5 If your AP does not indicate normal operation, turn it off and repeat the pre-installation configuration.
+If the operating system download is successful, the access point reboots. - Step 4 Configure the access point if required.
+Use the controller CLI, controller GUI, or Cisco Prime Infrastructure to customize the access-point-specific 802.11ax network settings. - Step 5 If the pre-installation configuration is successful, the Status LED is green indicating normal operation.
+Disconnect the access point and mount it at the location at which you intend to deploy it on the wireless network. - Step 6 If your AP does not indicate normal operation, turn it off and repeat the pre-installation configuration.